MTPano: Multi-Task Panoramic Scene Understanding via Label-Free Integration of Dense Prediction Priors

 We present MTPano, a label-free multi-task foundation model for panoramic scene understanding.
 By leveraging dense priors from perspective foundation models and introducing the PD-BridgeNet, our framework effectively disentangles rotation-invariant and -variant features while harmonizing their interaction via a truncated gradient mechanism.
 MTPano achieves state-of-the-art performance on several standard benchmarks, and demonstrates that unified multi-task learning offers a robust and scalable solution for high-fidelity panoramic scene understanding.

-\textbf{ Supplementary Material} In this supplementary material, we provide additional implementation details regarding our data generation pipeline, the specific algorithms used for auxiliary task label generation, and further qualitative results demonstrating the generalization capabilities of MTPano.
+\textbf{ Supplementary Material} In this supplementary material, we provide additional implementation details regarding our data generation pipeline, the specific algorithms used for auxiliary task label generation, \rf{more comparisons on different benchmarks, more ablations on model details and qualitative results demonstrating the generalization capabilities.}